 In addition to client retention, the quality of your clients will be scrutinised by any interested party throughout the due diligence progress.
 The rate at which your practice has attained new clients will be evaluated by a potential buyer; a slow growth rate in account volumes and fees may lower the value of your practice.

-If the sale of your accountancy practice is now under consideration and you would like to seek further guidance, please do not hesitate to get in contact with a member of the experienced Kings team and they will be delighted to assist you.
+If the sale of your accountancy practice is now under consideration and you would like to seek further guidance, please do not hesitate to get in contact with a member of the experienced Altius team and they will be delighted to assist you.